googlefonts/oxidize/text/2023-10-18-mrb-goes-to-vartown.md

 (by @letterror) are born.
 It is merged into FontTools to mitigate dependency excitement and to retain the idea that FontTools can do all the basic font things in your life.

-varLib is built to take compatible static fonts and merge them into a variable font because that lets you generate a variable font from existing statics. fontmake builds on this. @simoncozens [favorite part](https://simoncozens.github.io/compiling-variable-fonts/#merge) of font compilation is here!
+The compiler initially uses MutatorMath.
+It takes compatible static fonts and merges them into a variable font because that lets you generate a variable font from existing statics. fontmake builds on this. @simoncozens [favorite part](https://simoncozens.github.io/compiling-variable-fonts/#merge) of font compilation is here!